Taking care of your prize possession

 All Starling Cycles frames are made from top-quality steel.
 That means a little bit of care is needed to avoid issues with rust.

 Our swingarms are full Electroless Nickel plated, this is a full internal and external rust protection.
 Rust should not be an issue with these frames.

 Our UK made front triangles need a little bit more care but nothing more than your usual maintenance on a mountain bike frame.
-However, the benefits of these frames is that the tubes are sealed so that only the seat tube, head tube and bottom bracket are exposed to the air.
+However, the benefit of these frames is that the tubes are sealed so that only the seat tube, head tube and bottom bracket are exposed to the air.

 The outside of all Starling Frames is power coated or painted which protects against rust.
 The only exceptions are the various holes or threads where small edges of bare metal may be present.
 If you’re careful to apply grease to these areas you’ll have no problems at all.

 The inside of frames needs a little bit of care – particularly the seat tube, head tube and bottom bracket which are exposed to the elements.
-Seat tubes have Framesaver rust protection applied before they’re shipped.
-Head tubes and bottom brackets need a good layer of grease to to keep them rust free.
+Seat tubes have Dinitrol rust protection applied before they’re shipped.
+Head tubes and bottom brackets need a good layer of grease to keep them rust-free.

 We’d strongly recommend removing your seat post every couple of months and re-greasing the inside of the seat tube.
 A squirt of frame protection down the seat tube from time to time doesn’t hurt.

 Head tube and bottom bracket internal surfaces should be greased regularly as part of your normal maintenance routine.